chalonlubin/chalonlubin/README.md

 - 👋 Hi, I’m @chalonlubin
 - 👀 I’m interested in working with technology that makes a difference, specifically in housing, healthcare, finance, and mental health.
 - ✨ I’m looking to collaborate on open source projects, and open to working either remote or in person as a software engineer.
+I will also consider taking on contracts.
 - 📫 Feel free to reach me @ chalonlubin.dev@gmail.com

 <!---